Indonesian president picks cleric as running mate for election

 Widodo is a popular moderate who has had mixed success with his reform agenda.
 Prabowo is a charismatic nationalist with strong links to Islamists who frequently rails against foreigners.

-Amin was on a list of 10 possible candidates for Widodo but his selection came as a surprise, not least because former chief justice Mahfud MD appeared to confirm he was the vice presidential choice of Widodo only hours earlier.
+On a dramatic day of political manoeuvring and intrigue, Widodo made a surprise decision to pick Amin, just hours after former chief justice Mahfud MD appeared to confirm he was the vice presidential choice of Widodo.

-Amin is the influential head of the Indonesian Ulema Council and issued a statement condemning Widodo’s political ally, the ethnic Chinese Christian former Jakarta governor Basuki Tjahaja Purnama, as a blasphemer for insulting the Koran in the middle of a heated Jakarta election campaign.
+Amin is the influential head of the Indonesian Ulema Council (MUI), who issued a statement condemning Widodo’s political ally, the ethnic Chinese Christian former Jakarta governor Basuki Tjahaja Purnama, as a blasphemer for insulting the Koran in the middle of a heated Jakarta election campaign.

-Prabowo’s candidate, Anies Baswedan, won the election, which analysts and rights advocates condemned for inflaming sectarian sentiment.
+Prabowo’s candidate for Jakarta governor won the election, which analysts and rights advocates condemned for inflaming sectarian sentiment.

-Amin has been a presidential adviser and has served in local and national legislatures in the past.
+Amin had been a presidential adviser and had served in local and national legislatures in the past.

 “Maybe there are questions from the people all over Indonesia why Professor Dr. Ma’ruf Amin was chosen.
 Because he is a wise religious figure,” said Widodo.